alexvsav/unit-testing-action/src/markdown/pull_request.md

-## Ponicode generated %nb_tests% unit-tests for you
+## Ponicode generated %nbTestFiles% Unit-Tests for you

-### The generated Unit-Tests have been pushed into the following Pull-Request: [Ponicode UT Bootstrap Pull-Request](%url%)
+%prLinkMessage%

-It contains the following Unit-Test files:
+%insightsMessage%

-%list_of_tests%
+%ctaMessage%